dozieu/cipsearch/README.md

 'DeviceName', ' Ipaddr', ' RegStatus',' RegStatusChg TimeStamp', ' LastActTimeStamp', 'Server', ' Descr'

 You may get results of IP search with more than one result or duplicate devicename results.
-This could be because phone had de-registered on one server and re-registred on another.
+This would be because phone had de-registered on one server and re-registred on another.
 You will be able to see the phone registration status and activity timestamp.

 phones will be listed in order from the most resent activity with a callmanger server so you will be able to tell on which server the phone was last registered.